Anilkumar9980/Ansible-Configuration-Management/README.md

 # README.md
-# Automatic Configuration Management Across Environments with Ansible
+# Automatic Configuration Management Across Environments with ansible.

 ## Overview
 This project automates configuration management across multiple environments using Ansible.
 It ensures consistency, scalability, and efficiency in infrastructure deployment.